-Employees on travel status who stay in non-commercial lodging shall be entitled to claim \$30 per day except where the lodging in supplied by the Employer.
+Effective July 1, 2021, employees on travel status who stay in non-commercial lodging shall be entitled to claim \$31.83 per day except where the lodging in supplied by the Employer.
 An employee submitting a lodging allowance claim shall not be entitled to reimbursement for commercial lodging costs for the same period.